yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 * _retention-time_: The number of minutes to keep a snapshot before deleting it.
 * _filter-expression_: The set of objects to include in the snapshot.

 The filter expression is a list of acceptable objects, which can be either raw tables, or keyspaces (YCQL) or databases (YSQL).
-For proper consistency guarantees, Yugabyte recommends setting this up on a per-keyspace (YCQL) or per-database (YSQL) level.
+For proper consistency guarantees, **Yugabyte recommends setting this up on a per-keyspace (YCQL) or per-database (YSQL) level**.

 **Example**